mcgnly/pandoc_resume/cv.md

 * lead developer for notification service dashboard with react, redux, gulp, and webpack, testing with mocha/chai, and CI using Jenkins

-* dashboard for batch-data download service using angular, webpack, and gulp
+* frontend developer for batch-data download service using angular, webpack, and gulp

-* dashboard for sensor data analysis using react, redux, gulp, and webpack
+* frontend developer for sensor data analysis using react, redux, gulp, and webpack

 * lead developer for javascript SDK for notification service API using ES6 and webpack